alaminShaheen/mern-forum-client/README.md

 Clone the project into local

-Install all the npm packages.
-Go into the project folder and type the following command to install all npm packages
+Go into the project folder and type the following command to install necessary packages and dependencies.

 ```bash
 npm install